Our Theory of Change

 Engages individuals and organizations to act as the preeminent voice in and for the African American community on the issue of Alzheimer’s disease and its disparate impact on African Americans.

-Is a diverse, multi-faith national network of ordained clergy working collaboratively to focus our nation’s attention on Alzheimer’s disease and related dementias.
+Is a diverse, multi-faith national network of clergy, laity and faith organizations working collaboratively to focus our nation’s attention on Alzheimer’s disease and related dementias.

 Raises the profile of Alzheimer’s disease and it’s disparate impact on Latinos, the most rapidly growing segment of the American electorate.